Ryan-Palmer/MIDIGen/README.md

 If it doesn't do this automatically, set the kernel of your Polyglot Notebooks session to `http://127.0.0.1:8888/lab?token=dev`.

+You can also visit that URL in your browser if you would rather use the Jupyter Labs IDE.

 ### VSCode extensions
 After you launch the DevContainer (see below) you can select extensions in VSCode, click their settings cog and select "Add to `devcontainer.json`".

 Once you have done this for all the extensions you need, open the command pallete and run `Dev Containers: Rebuild and Reopen in Container`.

+## Files
+Any files you put in the `src` folder will be mounted and available to the Docker container / Jupyter server.